Large Prandtl Number Asymptotics in Randomly Forced Turbulent Convection: Acknowledgments

 \section{Acknowledgments}

 The majority of this work was carried out during a Research in Peace (RIP) fellowship at the Institut Mittag-Leffler, Stockholm, Sweden.
 We are grateful to this institution for providing us with a unique working environment to continue our ongoing collaborations.
 JF and GR would like to acknowledge Virginia Tech for facilitating a research visit during which this work was finalized.
-We would also like to extend our warm thanks to P. Constantin, C. Doering, S. Friedlander, J. Mattingly, E. Thomann and J. Whitehead for stimulating feedback on this work.
-NEGH is partially supported by the National Science Foundation under the grant NSF-DMS-1313272.
+We would also like to extend our warm thanks to P. Constantin, C. Doering, S. Friedlander, J. Mattingly, E. Thomann, and J. Whitehead for stimulating feedback on this work.
+NEGH was partially supported in this work under the grants NSF-DMS-1313272, Simons-515990.

 \begin{footnotesize} \end{footnotesize}

 \begin{multicols}{2}